Lamby777/Lamby777/README.md

 # Hello, fellow GitHub user!

-I code as a hobby, mainly in TypeScript, Python, and Rust.
+I code as a hobby, mainly in TypeScript, Rust, and Python.

+Currently learning Rust, and I'm somewhat new to low-level programming languages.
+I'm fairly comfortable working in TypeScript or JavaScript.
+I like learning by making many small projects, or contributing new QoL fixes/features to other people's work.
-Maybe someday I'll work as a programmer, too.
+Hopefully, someday, I'll work as a programmer, too.

 Some of my tech-related interests, ranked from highest to lowest:
 - Video Games (and game development)